sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

    They should have good coverage of the functionality in question.

 -  A **SEEALSO** block (highly recommended) with links to related parts of Sage.
-This helps users find the features that interest them and discover the new ones. ::
+This helps users find the features that interests them and discover the new ones. ::

        ..
 SEEALSO::